Even since the passing of the 2018 Farm Bill, a common question has been: what’s the difference between THC and CBD?

 Currently, CBD is legal across all 50 states.
 On the other hand, THC is legal in only a handful of states for medical or recreational purposes.
 If you’re aiming to stay on the safe side, then CBD is the way to go.
 Especially if you’re trying to get the full medicinal benefits without any of the ‘high’, CBD is a great introduction.
 Our only recommendation is to go with a trusted source, providing someone who’s both knowledgeable, as well as can back up their information with receipts and lab results.

 Are They Both Medicine?

-Technically, both CBD and THC are used as a medicine, however, only CBD is currently legal across all 50 states.
+Technically, both CBD and THC are used as a medicine, however, only CBD products, such as CBD Oil and CBD Gummies, are currently legal across all 50 states.
 For many of the rest, the laws vary between letting people use THC for medical purposes (with laws varying drastically), as well as for recreational purposes.
 We’ll note that a common conversation that’s been happening nationwide is for THC cannabis to become legal nationwide given the success of the CBD industry.
 And with the economic impact of COVID-19, the conversation surrounding this has only gotten louder and louder.

 When choosing between THC and CBD, there are a few different factors you need to consider.
 First, you need to understand which products are legal in your state, as well as what the impact of those laws could mean for you.
 If taking cannabis is primarily medical for you, then going with CBD is not only safer but often more popular by people who are looking for the plant to alleviate something.
 Additionally, THC can be effective in its own right for certain things, however, it’s best to consult with a doctor on what’s best for you.
 Finally, don’t hesitate to reach out to our team below, as we can not only answer your questions on if CBD is best for you, but help understand what you might need to thrive as an effective solution.